 A couple of weeks ago I went to Portland for the very first time.
-I have been wanting to visit for years now but just never had the opportunity.
 Portland was everything I was expecting, a lovely city with great food and beautiful hikes.
 There was one restaurant though, that I was slightly disappointed in.
-It probably wasn’t the smartest idea to go eat at an Italian restaurant given that I went to Italy recently, but my craving for pasta won that night.
-Sadly, the spaghetti aglio e olio was nothing but overcooked noodles with clumps of parmesan cheese.
+The overcooked spaghetti aglio e olio was bland and had clumps of parmesan cheese.
 It may sound odd, but this actually inspired me to go home and create a much better version of the pasta.
 Aglio e olio is a very simple pasta with just garlic, olive oil, parmesan, and sometimes red chili flakes.
 I took this idea and decided to up the flavors by adding an herb jam, green olives, and garlic breadcrumbs.
 This spaghetti with lemon herb jam is light but full of flavor and texture, just the pasta dish that I was looking for.

 **Helpful tips and common mistakes